 - 5. Mid-City/Lakeview – Where to Stay in New Orleans in Families

-- BONUS: The Bywater – The Best Kept Secret in New Orleans
+- 6. The Bywater – The Best Kept Secret in New Orleans

 - FAQ about Finding a Place to Stay in New Orleans

 Looking for a specific place to stay?
-These are our highest recommendations for places to stay in New Orleans.
+These are my highest recommendations for places to stay in New Orleans including vacation rentals, New Orleans hotels for all budgets, and some hostels.
+This is particularly useful if you’re backpacking around the USA and need to save some dollars!

 Best Airbnb in New Orleans: Townhome in the Heart of NOLA